felipe-juan/Fedora-42-Post-Install-Guide/README.md

 ## RPM Fusion & Terra

 * Fedora has disabled the repositories for a lot of free and non-free .rpm packages by default.
 Follow this if you want to use non-free software like Steam, Discord and some multimedia codecs etc. As a general rule of thumb it is advised to do this to get access to many mainstream useful programs.
-* If you forgot to enable third party repositories during the initial setup window, enable them by pasting the following into the terminal:
+* Enable third party repositories by pasting the following into the terminal:
 * `sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm`
 * For Terra
 * `sudo dnf install --nogpgcheck --repofrompath 'terra,https://repos.fyralabs.com/terra$releasever' terra-release`